2026 Summer Dance Intensive

 May I bring my own food?

-• Students may not share their personal food
+• Students may not share their personal food with others.

 • The studio is PEANUT FREE during SDI.
 Please do not bring food with peanuts.